Mark Luft: Local politics

+State politics

-In 2015, Luft was elected to the Pekin City Council.
-In 2019, he successfully defeated incumbent Mayor John McCabe.
-As early as November 2019, Luft was circulating petitions to run for the open Illinois 91st State House district seat after incumbent Michael D. Unes decided to not run.
-Luft was originally going to face two primary candidates, Sam Goddard and Corey Campbell, before they were removed from the ballot for "insufficient signatures on their nominating petitions" by the Illinois State Board of Elections.
+In November 2019, Luft decided to run to succeed retiring Republican incumbent Michael D. Unes in the 91st district.
+Luft was originally going to face two primary candidates, Sam Goddard and Corey Campbell, before they were removed by the Illinois State Board of Elections from the ballot failing to meet the minimum number of required signatures on their nominating petitions.
 After winning his primary, Luft would win in the 91st district general election with a 26% vote margin.
+In the 2021 decennial reapportionment, Luft was drawn into the new 93rd district.
 On June 28, 2022, Travis Weaver, son of former Senator Chuck Weaver, defeated Luft for the Republican nomination in the newly drawn 93rd district.

-As of July 3, 2022, Representative Luft is a member of the following Illinois House committees:
+While a legislator, Luft was a member of the following Illinois House committees: